 Phytopthora can also cause cutting rot, as can rhizoctonia and pythium fungi.
 If your cuttings never develop roots and instead fail, it’s best to dispose of infected soil.
 Start again with sterile soil, being sure to sterilize your pot and tools before you start.
 This prevents further transmission of these fungal diseases.

 Peperomia ring spot is caused by a virus.
 This creates large brown circular markings on leaves.
-Younger leaves may be distorted in shape.
+The leaves of young plants may be distorted in shape.
 These concentric patterns may create indentations in older leaves or become sunken.

 This ring spot isn’t curable.
 The most common point of transmission is through infected cuttings.
 Once the soil is infected with the virus, it can spread to healthy plants.
 Use sterile potting medium, and ensure your cuttings are only from healthy plants.
 Destroy infected plants.